 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals.
-Our system has applied for and received monitoring waivers for the synthetic organic chemicals 2020 - 2022 monitoring Period and anticipate receiving one for the 2023 - 2025 monitoring period.
+Our system has applied for and received monitoring waivers for the synthetic organic chemicals 2020 - 2022 monitoring period and anticipates receiving waivers for the 2023 to 2025 monitoring period.